RMS Duchess of Atholl: Building

 By the 1920s the marine use of steam turbines was well-established, but the four new ships pioneered the use of much higher-pressure steam than previous ships, which gave them more economical fuel consumption.
 John Brown & Company built three of the ships at Clydebank.
 Duchess of Atholl was unique in being built by William Beardmore and Company at Dalmuir, but was otherwise similar to her sisters.

 Duchess of Atholl was launched in late 1927, before any of her sisters from John Brown & Co.
 She was launched by Katharine Stewart-Murray, Duchess of Atholl, the Scottish Unionist MP after whom she was named.
-A silent documentary film made at the time about shipbuilding, Birth of a Liner, includes the launch of Duchess of Atholl and a visit to the John Brown shipyard by the HRH Elizabeth Bowes-Lyon, Duchess of York.
+A silent documentary film made at the time about shipbuilding, Birth of a Liner, includes the launch of Duchess of Atholl and a visit to the John Brown shipyard by Elizabeth Bowes-Lyon, Duchess of York.

 During Duchess of Atholl's fitting-out an accident to one of her turbines delayed her completion until June 1928, at least a month after John Brown & Co completed her sister Duchess of Bedford.